 OpenARCHEM is a repository, a resource, and a publication outlet for archaeometric data.

 Across the ancient world, organic goods were ubiquitous and pervasive but are now largely lost to time.
 Humanities has partnered with neuroscience and psychology to examine sense and experience in antiquity, however, sound and sight have been privileged in the “Sensual Revolution” because our ability to access and characterize these ancient goods has been so very limited.
-Recent developments in the archaeological sciences (e.g. organic residue analysis) now finally allow us to reconnect the containers with their contents, to recreate ancient recipes, scentscapes, economies, and socio-cultural practices in order to recover lost ancient technology and innovation to better navigate the present.
+Recent developments in the archaeological sciences (e.g. field-based organic residue analysis) now finally allow us to reconnect the containers with their contents – recreating ancient recipes, scentscapes, economies, and socio-cultural practices – in order to recover lost ancient technology and innovation to better understand the past and navigate the present.

 OpenARCHEM is a searchable open-access repository of archaeometric data.
 We are presently constructing the OpenARCHEM database to house information from thousands of archaeological samples sourced from the ARCHEM project and similar initiatives.
 Samples will be published in the archaeometric database, in records that will include chromatograms with constituent compounds using both scientific and lay terminology, all in searchable fields.
 These will, we hope, be only the first step in building a broader organic residue analysis (ORA) data set from projects of all types, and we are soliciting submissions now.

-In our database, each entry doesn’t occur in isolation – as they so often do in scientific journals or site report chapters – but is specifically connected to its object and archaeological context.
+In our database, each entry doesn’t occur in isolation – as they so often do in scientific journals or site report chapters – but is specifically connected to its object, archaeological context, and relevant ancient texts.
 For ORA residues derived from ceramics, for example, this means drawings, images, and 3D models of the vessel type (also a searchable field) and petrographic data where available, along with site and contextual information.
 One of the key features of the OpenARCHEM repository will also be to note the condition of the artifact and the resulting quality of the sample (see Sample Quality Rankings).

 A database is, however, only as good as its network of contributors.
-We are building a network of archaeometric specialists and archaeologists to help us refine the original database design and crowd-source data to maximize its usability and impact.
+We – as transdisciplinary scholars trained in archaeology, classics, and the sciences – are building a network of archaeologists, scientists, historians, classicists, etc. to help us refine the original database design and crowd-source data to maximize its usability and impact across specialties.
 Have an idea for the database?
 Have a processed sample you’d like to publish?
 Contact us.

 OpenARCHEM is a resource for sharing and comparing archaeometric data, geared for specialists and non-specialists alike.
 Archaeometric data tends either to be underpublished (delayed by site report publication) or appears only in specialized venues often overlooked by non-specialists.
 By creating a venue for easy search and comparison, the OpenARCHEM project hopes to raise the profile and utility of the archaeological sciences.